nicoespeon/nicoespeon.github.io/src/pages/articles/en/2019-11-17--vscode-as-a-presentation-tool/index.md

 When I want to live-code, I put an empty file in which I'll code.
 For example `04.php` or `04.js`.

 It's better to leave the file empty.
-If it already has content inside, it should be something the audience already knows for sure.
+If it has content inside, it should be something the audience already knows for sure.

 Since **it's just a regular file in my code editor**, I can run the code from the terminal afterward.
 No black magic involved!